-When we make choices about how to invest, we almost always do so ‘under the influence’ in some form.
+When we make choices about how to invest, we almost always do so ‘under the influence’.
 Not under the influence of something dodgy, of course, but under the influence of our own ingrained cognitive biases.

 Our psychology plays a deep-rooted role in our decision making.
 And when it comes to investing our money and time, that can be dangerous – and expensive.